ahmed3liwa/WakeCapBusReservation/README.md

    * Generic repository

-   * dependncy injection using built-in service collection of dot core
+   * dependency injection using built-in service collection of dot net core

-   * same factory pttern idea has been used in Exception type  ```csharp InvalidTripBusVsTripRouteException.cs ```
+   * same factory pattern idea has been used in Exception type  ```csharp InvalidTripBusVsTripRouteException.cs ```

 # APIs in this solution

-   * All Apis documented using swagger and the follwing is a qiuck dicription about how  it works.
+   * All Apis documented using swagger and the follwing is a qiuck description about how  it works.

    ## Register
-       * first we need to register user in order to access secured api with regitered user token.
+       * first we need to register user in order to access secured api with registered user token.

-       * wrapping idintiy server create to add user in db.
+       * wrapping identity server create to add user in db.

-	   * Alle request view model are required.
+	   * All request view model are required.

-	   * Paasword must has at least one upper letters, lower lertter and sepial charchter.
+	   * Password must has at least one upper letter, lower letter and special character.

 	   * Email must be email formatted.